 The SPH10-10 is well recognized and very well liked in our existing yacht market, the controls are large and easily differentiated even with gloves.
 The boom mic is right on the lips for maximum clarity even in a strong breeze and the bud-mic can be substituted for more protected applications.

-The Expand is more rugged, more water resistant and the recessed jog button less likely to be activated or deactivated accidentally.
+The 2Talk is more rugged, more water resistant and the recessed jog button less likely to be activated or deactivated accidentally.
 It is well suited to expanded markets where the wearers may get splashed more frequently such as kayakers, paddle-boarders, cyclists and jet-skiers.
-While neither headset currently has submersible certification; the EXPAND has better water "resistance" and is less expensive.
+While neither headset currently has submersible certification; the 2Talk has better water "resistance" and is less expensive.

-Tufftalk and Tufftalk Lite Vs Expand or SPH10
+Tufftalk and Tufftalk Lite vs 2Talk or SPH10

-The new Tufftalk and Tufftalk Lite are clearly different from our existing products, SPH10 and Expand.
-They are designed more for industrial applications including serious noise reduction ear muffs (21 decibels) and "hard-hat" models.
-They also utilize Bluetooth 4.1 which has "mesh" technology to simplify group intercom and have built-in FM stereo.
+The new Tufftalk and Tufftalk Lite are clearly different from our existing products, SPH10 and 2Talk.
+They are designed more for industrial applications including serious noise reduction ear muffs (21dB NRR) and "hard-hat" models.
+They also have built-in FM stereo.

-Operation of the Tufftalk Lite is very similar to the Expand with the use of a center button with a "+" and "-" button on either side.
+Operation of the Tufftalk Lite is very similar to the 2Talk with the use of a center button with a "+" and "-" button on either side.
 The Tufftalk controls are more like the SPH10 with a large "jog" button and separate phone button.
-They can both be paired with either SPH10 or Expand using the Bluetooth 3.0 technology and function within a group.
+They can both be paired with either SPH10 or 2Talk using the Bluetooth and function within a group of up to 4.
 Both Tufftalk models have a "group intercom" function whereby all paired members can be accessed by pushing the "group" button on Tufftalk and the + and - buttons together on the Lite model.
 This can be handy for group training or when setting up a conference takes too long with Bluetooth 3.0 models.
-One other advantage of this "mesh" technology is that signal strength is not diminished with added members (range is reduced by 1/2 when a 3rd or 4th member joins a SPH10 or Expand conference).
+One other advantage of this technology is that signal strength is not diminished with added members (range is reduced by 1/2 when a 3rd or 4th member joins a SPH10 or 2Talk conference).

-Ambient noise is reduced by 21 decibels on Tufftalk models but you can still hear someone speaking directly to you.
+Ambient noise reduction rating (NRR)is 21 decibels on Tufftalk models but you can still hear someone speaking directly to you.
 If you want to hear or even amplify ambient sound, you can do that with the Tufftalk model.
 The only other real advantage of the full Tufftalk model is that it can use regular batteries if you exceed 10 hours of talking in one day and they have an external antenna for greater range (Tufftalk Lite is only rated for 800 meters).

 Both Tufftalk models are "over-the-top" head sets but also come as a "hard-hat" model for road crews, fire fighters or factory crane operators.
 Either design is extremely comfortable and secure thanks to adjustable, heavily padded earpieces.

 Tufftalk adds an extra dimension to our Sena line-up for dozens of new applications and users and pricing is very competitive for these state-of-the art personal communication devices.
-Please call me at 1-800-460-7451 with any questions or for more information.
+Please call us with any questions or for more information.